NGangaMahesh/travel-diary/README.md

-Sure, here's a sample README file with the API endpoints for the Travel Diary Platform Backend:

 # Travel Diary Platform Backend

 This is the backend API for the Travel Diary Platform, built using Node.js, Express.js, and MongoDB.